By David Provost for CoinWeek …..

-On February 3, 1954, President Dwight David Eisenhower effectively ended the classic US commemorative series with his veto of three different commemorative coin bills.
-Eisenhower notified Congress that while he recognized “the importance to the country” of the 300th anniversary of the city of Northampton, MA, the 300th anniversary of New York City, and the 150th anniversary of the Louisiana Purchase, he thought it both “wiser and fairer” to withhold his approval of the proposed 50-cent pieces so as not to bring forth “a flood of other authorizations.”
+On February 3, 1954, President Dwight D. Eisenhower effectively ended the classic US commemorative series with his veto of three different commemorative coin bills.
+Eisenhower notified Congress that while he recognized the “importance to the country” of the 300th anniversary of the city of Northampton, Massachusetts, the 300th anniversary of New York City, and the 150th anniversary of the Louisiana Purchase, he thought it both “wiser and fairer” to withhold his approval of the proposed 50-cent pieces so as not to bring forth “a flood of other authorizations.”

-The seed blossomed a few short years later with the introduction of bill HR 2524 to honor George Washington with a silver half dollar.
-The bill was introduced in the House of Representatives by Druie Douglas Barnard Jr. (D-Georgia) on March 17, 1981.
+The seed blossomed a few years later with the introduction of H.R.2524 to honor George Washington with a silver half dollar.
+The bill was introduced in the House of Representatives by Druie Douglas Barnard Jr. (D-GA10) on March 17, 1981.
 Representative Barnard was a member of the Committee on Banking, Finance and Urban Affairs to which coinage matters were referred.
 He was a supporter of US commemorative coinage and would go on to be a co-sponsor of such legislation in the future.

 The bill also amended the Coinage Act of 1965 (PL 89-81) which, among other things, set the metallic composition of all US coinage; the Act set the composition of the half dollar to be a clad coin of 40% silver.
 The Act allowed for the continuation of 90% silver coins only until an adequate supply of the clad coins was produced; it prevented the striking of 90% silver half dollar coins beyond five years of the Act’s effective date of July 23, 1965.

-After committee discussion, refinements to the bill were made and Representatives Barnard and Annunzio jointly introduced an updated version of the bill as HR 3133 on April 8, 1981.
-The new bill set the mintage limit at 10 million, empowered the Treasury to sell the coins with a surcharge of up to 20% over its total costs and mandated that all profits realized from sale of the coins were to be deposited in the general fund of the Treasury.
+After committee discussion, refinements to the bill were made and Representatives Barnard and Annunzio jointly introduced an updated version of the bill as H.R.3133 on April 8, 1981.
+The new bill set the mintage limit at 10 million, empowered the Treasury Department to sell the coins with a surcharge of up to 20% over its total costs, and mandated that all profits realized from the sale of the coins were to be deposited in the general fund of the Treasury.
 These changes played an important role in enlisting the US Treasury’s support for the coins.